ibm-cloud-architecture/tabular-terraform/README.md

 4. To display command options:  terraformer -h

-5. To generate Terraform with input from data and output to resources:  terraformer data
+5. To generate with input from data and output to resources:  terraformer data

 6. Execute terraform in output directory to provision your VPC infrastructure:\
 terraform fmt\